-Patrick John London or John London as he was sometimes known was our first London to Australia.
-He and his wife Sarah came to Australia aboard the Ann.
-On the 25th August 1809 the English ship Ann, left England bound for the new colony of Sydney.
-Aboard were convicts both men and women, crew, settlers and soldiers (and a limited number of soldiers wives and children) from the 73rd regiment who would serve as reinforcements and replacements for the existing marines in the wild new colony.
+Patrick John London or John London as he was also known and his wife Sarah London and their infant son, William London, were our first London ancestors in Australia.
+He and Sarah came to Australia aboard the Ann.
+On the 25th August 1809 the English ship left England bound for the colonies.
+Aboard were a motley bunch of convicts (men and women), crew, free settlers and soldiers (along with a limited number of soldiers wives and children).
+These latter were from the 73rd regiment, who would serve as reinforcements and replacements for the existing unruly New South Wales Corps – many of whom had taken part in the infamous 1808 “Rum Rebellion” and overthrow of Governor Bligh.
 The 73rd were specially trained for this commission and were known as the 73rd regiment on foot.
 Source Australian War Memorial Colonial Records

-The ship arrived at Sydney on the 27th February 1810.
-As to where (Patrick) John and Sarah fitted into this motley crew I strongly suspect he was a soldier with the 73rd regiment on foot who would come to Australia and later become the New South Wales Corps.
+The journey appeared to be largely uneventful.
+The ship called in at Rio de Janeiro before arriving at Port Jackson on the 27th February 1810.
+Those aboard are remarked in the shipping notes to have enjoyed a pleasant voyage with only one man lost overboard.
+As to where (Patrick) John and Sarah fitted into this crew I strongly suspect he was a soldier with the 73rd regiment on foot who would come to Australia.
 (Thanks to Lyn Murphy and Allen London who have done the research behind this one and generously shared).

 A wide and varied supply of produce had been brought from London and Ireland aboard the Ann and this included ‘slops’ (clothing that was allocated to the convicts) for their use when they disembarked.
 They were responsible for maintaining this wardrobe as getting new clothing from the ‘stores’ was not an easy achievement in those days and the clothing was expected to last a considerable period of time.